3 Strikes (film): Plot

 Rob Douglas has just been released from jail for the second time.
 Fearing a third conviction, which will result in a life sentence, he decides to go straight and leave the street life.
 His friend J.J. picks him up.
 However, the police show up and he learns that J.J. was driving a stolen car.
 When his friend J.J. is wounded from a shot to the buttocks and is taken into custody, Douglas learns he has been implicated in the shooting.
 He reaches out to his probation officer for help in proving his innocence, but is told that his best option is to simply turn himself in.
 J.J. is planning to have Douglas take the fall for the crime.

 Douglas' mother informs him that a woman named Dahlia has information that will prove his innocence.
 Dahlia, who has been infatuated with Douglas ever since they were in high school, agrees to cooperate if he will have sex with her.
 Robert accepts her proposal.
-The police finds out that J.J. was behind the theft and also learn that J.J. was going to frame Douglas for it.
+The police find out that J.J. was behind the theft and also learn that J.J. was going to frame Douglas for it.
 As Douglas sneaks out of Dahlia's home, the police show up and send a dog after him.
 Douglas manages to get to his car and a high-speed chase ensues.

 At his trial, the judge dismisses the felony charges.
 However, since Douglas failed to check in with his probation officer after leaving prison, he is sentenced to 30 days in jail for violating his parole.
 His family tells Douglas that they'll pick him up when he gets release this time.
 An epilogue states that Douglas was eventually released from prison early due to overcrowding.